 As with all our most recent reviews, this full review is available in video format.
 However, we’ve also included a summary of our findings for your convenience.

 Ethics statement: We bought the Fujifilm X-T2 for review purposes.
 We were not asked to write anything about the camera, nor were we provided with any other compensation of any kind.
 Within the article, there are affiliate links.
-If you buy something after clicking the link, we will receive a small commission that helps support the site.
+If you buy something after clicking the link, we will receive a small commission.
 Don’t worry – prices remain the same for you.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 - Sensor: 24 MP APS-C X-Trans III CMOS